 What is a secondary lymphoid organ?

-When mature lymphocytes settle in other parts of the body and recognize incoming antigens, the lymphoid organs involved are termed secondary lymphoid organs.
+When mature lymphocytes settle in other body parts and recognize incoming antigens, the lymphoid organs are termed secondary lymphoid organs.

 What are the secondary lymphoid organs?